 - Pre-approved credit card applications

-- Receipts with checking account numbers, credit card numbers or any other identifying information
+- Receipts with checking account numbers, credit card numbers, or any other identifying information

 - Tax forms

-- Transcripts with identifying information on them
+- Transcripts with identifying information

 - Travel itineraries

 - Utility bills (telephone, gas, electric, water, cable TV, internet, etc.)